e-mission/e-mission-server/README.md

 * CFC\_WebApp/keys.json
 * CFC\_DataCollector/keys.json

-TROUBLESHOOTING:
+## TROUBLESHOOTING: ##

 1. If a python execution fails to import a module, make sure to add current directory to your PYTHONPATH.

 1. If starting the server gives a CONNECTION\_ERROR, make sure MongoDB is actively running when you attempt to start the server.

+1. On windows, if you get an error that `dbpath does not exist`, make sure to
-Make sure to md c:\data\db\ if dbpath does not exist.
+    % md c:\data\db\

 ## Design decisions: ##
 ----------